CalyxOS/calyxos.org/pages/_posts/2021-07-09-july-update.md

 It is currently in the beta channel, and will be bumped to the stable channel later after additional testing and feedback.
 Factory images will be available at that time as well.

 <div class="alert alert-info" markdown="0">
     We will have to delay the Pixel 3 and 3 XL (blueline and crosshatch) release this month since we haven't been able to test due to a battery issue on our test devices.
-If you're like to help test the build, you can contact us on the main channel, see [[community]]
+If you'd like to help test the build, you can contact us on the main channel, see [[community]]
 </div>

 Changelog: